oddbird/oddsite/content/contact/index.rst

     submit: 'Send!'
     next: 'contact/thanks/'
 summary: |
+  .. wrap:: div
+    :class: contact-intro

     .. callmacro:: birds/utility.macros.j2#face
       :author: 'miriam'

-  **We're always here and happy to talk** – whether you have a project, or a question, or just want to say hi.
+    **We're always happy to talk** –
+    whether you have a project in mind, or just want to say hi.
-  Send us a message
+    Ask a question,
+    set up a (free) consultation,
+    or invite us to speak to your company or conference.
+    `Miriam Suzanne`_
-  and `Miriam Suzanne`_, our co-founder, will be in touch with you soon.
+    will get back to you soon.

     .. _Miriam Suzanne: /birds/#bird-miriam

 Start a Conversation